Under 10 minutes

 Updates

-Pilot access is open to a small number of organisations ahead of the H2 2026 launch.
+Pilot access is open to a small number of organisations ahead of launch.
 If your team handles pre-design solar conversations and wants to test the tool against real sites, apply below.

 Access cost is calibrated to organisation type and volume.
 Teams running occasional screens pay differently from those embedding it into a high-volume workflow — contact us to discuss what fits your context.

-Private pilot phase is targeting H2 2026.
+The private pilot runs ahead of launch.
 No public product date is committed.